 Custodial Credit Risk.
+In the case of deposits, this is the risk that in the event of a bank failure, the Fund's deposits may not be returned to it.
 The Pension Fund's investment policy does not require pledging of collateral for all bank balances in excess of federal depository insurance, since flow-through FDIC insurance is available for the Pension Fund's deposits with financial institutions.
-At year-end, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent insurance.
-While it is not required in the investment policy, the Pension Fund limits its exposure to custodial credit risk by utilizing an independent third-party institution, selected by the Pension Fund, to act as custodian for its securities and collateral.
-Money market mutual funds and equity mutual funds are not subject to custodial credit risk.
+At year-end, the entire carrying amount of the bank balance of deposits is covered by federal depository or equivalent insurance.